 Since we’re NYC-focused, we mostly deal with apartments.
 For anyone putting up an apartment listing, I advise not to lead with exterior shots of the building.
 You only have one lead photo to grab a buyer’s attention, and a generic building shot likely won’t accomplish that.
 More importantly, I think there’s an unconscious bias among buyers against exterior photos.
 If an apartment is a disaster and needs a ton of work, there will only be exterior photos—so when I see a lead exterior photo, that’s what I expect.
 You don’t want buyers to have low expectations off the bat (if they even click past the initial photo).

 First off, be sure you stage as needed.
 People decorate their homes to suit their own taste, which is great, but a stager is going to decorate it for the masses.
 In other words, it’s going to appeal to a broader audience.
 There is a reason Pottery Barn looks the way it does when you walk into one of their stores.
 Their staging might not be as functional for real life, but it sure is aesthetically pleasing to the eye.
 You only have one chance to make a first positive impression with a potential buyer, so maximize that impact and always stage the home so it can have its best chance in sparking that connection with a buyer.

 One of the best ways to learn how to master real estate photography is to analyze great pictures to see why they work.
 We all know when realtor photography doesn’t work, but it’s important to look at the angles, lighting, staging, and other variables of great shots to guide how to take real estate photos for optimum results.

-Over on Placester’s Real Estate Academy, they have an excellent write up on what to look for when assessing great real estate pictures.
-They walk you through dozens of examples and explain why they work and strategies to get similar results in your own photos.
+Over on Placester’s Real Estate Academy, they have an excellent write-up on what to look for when assessing great real estate pictures.
+They walk you through dozens of examples and explain why they work along with strategies to get similar results in your own photos.